wandb/artifacts-examples/README.md

-# W&B Artifacts examples.
+# W&B Artifacts examples

-*W&B Artifacts is currently in the pilot phase, as we work with customers to refine the APIs and experience.*
+*2022-01-01*: Some examples may be substantially out of date.